-Master's and Doctoral Degree Requirements: Two core courses (Plant Form and Function and Plant Ecology, Evolution, and Systematics) are required.
+Function and Plant Functional Ecology) are required.
 Other requirements include: a Botany Colloquium, an additional botany course, a graduate statistics course, a graduate ethics course, a thesis (for the Ph.D. and M.S., but not the Master of Botany), a comprehensive examination (Ph.D.), oral thesis defense and a one-semester teaching responsibility per degree.
-Students must earn a letter grade of at least a "B" in all courses.
+Students must maintain a "B" average in all course work.